 On this page there is lots of information, guidance and support for young people in Greater Manchester as well as for those with children at home.

-The Creative Care Kits initiative is led by GMCA and since June 2020 has seen around 22,000 Creative Care kits (first edition) distributed to young people who are not online, and so may have been feeling more isolated and lonely as we entered the COVID-19 pandemic.
+The Creative Care Kits initiative, led by GMCA, was launched in June 2020, with thousands of kits distributed to young people, aged 13-20 years old, who are not online, and so may have been feeling more isolated and lonely during the pandemic.

 Each kit contains 36 pages of activities, hints and tips on protecting young people's mental wellbeing and a set of art materials.
 As well as giving young people something to do, the kits helped to create a sense of connection at a time when they are were not able to rely on face-to-face interactions.

 Two kits have been produced.
 You can download both kits on the young people section of the website, where you’ll also find out more information about the Greater Manchester Youth Task Force and the development of the Young Person’s Guarantee.

 You can find out more about this fantastic work on the YPG section of this website.

 Mental health and wellbeing

 There is a variety of mental health support available for children and young people including:

 - Kooth is an online platform that provides mental health support for children and young people.